DataEnthusiast22/health_industry_analysis/README.md

 ![query_10](https://user-images.githubusercontent.com/113455719/234801395-d717fe6f-eab8-45af-b3d2-2d0ef5794e52.png)

-At the bottom of the table in terms of current health expenditure as a percentage of GDP, the countries occupying the 5 least positions between 2015–2019 are Congo Dem.
+At the bottom of the table in terms of current health expenditure as a percentage of GDP, the countries occupying the 5 least positions within the time period were Congo Dem.
 Rep & Burundi appeared the most followed by Eritrea, Madagascar, Ethiopia, Central African Republic, Niger, Gambia & Sudan.

 ![query_12](https://user-images.githubusercontent.com/113455719/234801629-8737100f-4e7f-4290-8ae6-a250ecbac5fc.png)